-I’m an analog DJ of 13+ years, having held residencies in Atlanta, Chicago, and currently Athens.
+I’m an analog DJ of 14 years.
+I’ve held residencies in Atlanta, Chicago, Athens, and currently Springfield, MO.
 Sets are typically organized by genre, theme or event.
 Genres includes post-punk, new wave, post-disco, 60s soul, garage rock, 60s French and Krautrock.

 Contact for booking!
 I dj clubs, bars, parties, weddings, events including: